What If I DO Have U.S. Income?

 What If I DO Have U.S. Income?

 - Any income documents such as Forms W-2, 1042-S, and others, such as any Forms 1099 (e.g., 1099-NEC, 1099-INT, 1099-DIV, and 1099-G).
 See description below for clarification;

 4) Copies of your tax returns from tax year 2016 (US federal return and all state returns), if any;

 5) US bank account information, specifically your routing and account numbers, so any refund(s) can be directly deposited into your bank account.
 Refunds cannot be deposited into a non-US bank account.

 NOTE: If you were issued any of these documents and do not bring them with you, we will not be able to prepare your tax returns.

 - If you worked at Notre Dame, you should have a Form W-2.
 You should have been mailed a copy by the Payroll Department.
 The copy would have been mailed to your address of record by the end of January by the Notre Dame Payroll Department.
 You can also access it within insideND.

 - If you had another job during the year, such as an internship or other where you were an employee, you should also receive a Form W-2 from that employer.

-- You would have received a Form 1042-S under the following circumstances:
+- You may have received a Form 1042-S under the following circumstances:

 - If you filled out a treaty application (Form 8233 / W-9) earlier with the Payroll Department claiming a treaty benefit

 - If you received a scholarship (above the amount of tuition)

 - If you are an athlete on a scholarship that exceeds the amount of tuition

 - You may have received a Form 1099-MISC if you performed work not as an employee, but as an independent contractor.
 If you received a 1099, you would probably be aware.

 - You may have received a Form 1099-DIV, 1099-INT, or other Form 1099 from a financial institution that reports dividends, interest, and other items of investment or passive income.